 Code language: R (r)

 This example dataset is one that we used in the tutorial, in which we added a column based on other columns.
 We can see that it contains nine different columns.
-If we want to, we can check the structure of the dataframe so that we can see what kind of data we have.
+If we want to, we can check the structure of the dataframe to see what kind of data we have.

 str(dataf)